AllenInstitute/OpenScopeNWB/README.md

 ========================

 *OpenScopeNWB* is a Python library to create NWB files using the AllenSDK modules.
-It operates with internal Allen Institute file storage and create intermediary files and folders required to convert individual projects files into a NWB files
+It operates with internal Allen Institute file storage system and creates intermediary files and folders required to convert individual projects files into NWB files

 License
 ========================